MAJ SP24 final copy

 The Maine Arts Journal: UMVA Quarterly

-Winter 2024
+Spring 2024

 From the Editors: Natasha Mayers, Nora Tryon, Véronique Plesch, Betsy Sholl (poetry editor), with the help of Colby interns Sofia Escobar Amaya and Audrey Loo.

-The Union of Maine Visual Artists is proud to produce the Maine Arts Journal, with generous contributions from the Rabkin Foundation, Judith Glickman Lauder, and other donors.
+The Union of Maine Visual Artists is proud to produce the Maine Arts Journal, with generous contributions from the Rabkin Foundation, Judith Glickman Lauder, Kent Gordon, and other donors.
 The MAJ helps us promote and advocate for the visual arts, artists, and all arts supporters.
 Learn more and become a UMVA member here.
 The MAJ is dependent on UMVA membership dues.

 read more